 products, doing whats promised, etc.), and overall quality.
 Our Ratings Tables show the percent of customers who rated each store superior

 (as opposed to adequate or inferior) on each question.
 (For more information on our

 customer survey and other research methods, click here.)

-superior for advice by 90 percent or more of their surveyed customers.
+rated superior for quality of advice by only 26 percent of their surveyed

 Among the areas many Ace and True Value stores, there is no consistent

 pattern in ratings for advice or other service features.
 That is not surprising